Scenarios including a spouse

 -

-In rare cases, instead of the automatic allocation, you may prefer to manually enter a separate spending target for each spouse.
+In rare cases, instead of the automatic allocation, you may prefer to enter a separate spending target for each spouse.

 - Cash